estiwidder/bold360-mobile-docs-android/docs/chat-configuration/chat-settings.md

 ## Available configurations
 {: .mt-6}
 ### Voice control
-**_voiceSettings_** - Defines the desired voice feature behavior.
+**_voiceSettings_** - Defines the desired voice behavior.
-Voice behavior available for chat, will be configured according to this setting and the available voice behavior supported by the ChatHandler.
+The voice behavior for a chat,is configured by this setting and by the available voice behavior supported by the ChatHandler.

 Available voice behavior options are defined by <u>`VoiceSupport`</u>.
+##  WHAT IS VOICESUPPORT?

 >**None, SpeechRecognition, VoiceToVoice, HandsFreeVoiceToVoice<sub>(currently not supported)</sub>**

 {: .mt-8}
 ### Chat transcript request
-Each supported chat is being "recorded" while in progress, to allow passing its transcript, if requested, just before it ends or being escalated.
+Chats with this configuration are "recorded" while in progress, to allow sending the chat transcript, if requested, just before it ends or is escalated.
 Exp: Passing AI chat flow to a live agent, when AI chat is being escalated to a live or messaging chat.
-In order to change and control which chat scope can request the preceding chat records, use the following:
+To manage which chat scope can request sending the chat transcript, use the following:
 ```kotlin
 val conversationSettings = ConversationSettings()
                            .enableChatLogRequest(Requesting_Scope, isEnabled)
 ```

-> Exp: In order to enable passing preceding bot chat records to the live agent:
+> Exp: In order to enable passing preceding botchat records to the live agent:
 ```kotlin
 ConversationSettings().enableChatLogRequest(StatementScope.BoldScope, true)
 ```